Canada-Uruguay relations

 Development

-Canada’s development relationship with Uruguay has evolved from one of donor and recipient to one of collaboration among equals.
+Canada’s development relationship with Uruguay has evolved from one of donor and recipient to one of collaboration when Uruguay stopped being eligible for Official Development Assistance in 2018.
 Although Canada no longer has an active bilateral development program in Uruguay, the Latin American and Caribbean Regional Office of Canada’s is headquartered in Montevideo.

-The IDRC has funded 176 research projects worth $27.6 million in Uruguay since 1976.
-IDRC support in Uruguay focuses on helping LAC countries:
+Since 1976, IDRC has funded 176 research projects worth $27.6 million in Uruguay.
+IDRC support in Uruguay focuses on helping LAC countries to:

 - meet their climate change obligations;

-- supporting research that addresses key challenges and opportunities of the future of-work focusing on innovative and gender-responsive approaches to advance adaptable skills and promote decent work;
+- support research that addresses key challenges and opportunities of the future of-work focusing on innovative and gender-responsive approaches to advance adaptable skills and promote decent work;

-- improving data and using artificial intelligence to promote regional collaboration generating development outcomes (climate change adaptation, energy transitions);
+- improve data and using artificial intelligence to promote regional collaboration generating development outcomes (climate change adaptation, energy transitions);

-- adopting digital technologies to improve inclusive education for marginalized social groups;
+- adopt digital technologies to improve inclusive education for marginalized social groups;

-- supporting sectoral collaboration and public policy innovation in the care economy; and
+- support sectoral collaboration and public policy innovation in the care economy; and

-- building capacities in research institutions to collaborate with private sector actors in generating sustainable and inclusive economic growth.
+- build capacities in research institutions to collaborate with private sector actors in generating sustainable and inclusive economic growth.

 Operations

-Uruguay and Canada co-chaired the Women, Peace and Security Focal Points Network WPS-FPN) in 2020.
+Canada and Uruguay have developed a strong partnership in advancing the Women, Peace, and Security (WPS) agenda, particularly through peacekeeping collaboration and institutional reforms.
+Both countries co-chaired the WPS Focal Points Network in 2020.
 Uruguay also co-hosted with Canada the United Nations Peacekeeping Defence Ministerial (UNPKDM) in Vancouver in November 2017.
 Uruguay has endorsed the Vancouver Principles on Peacekeeping and the Prevention of the Recruitment and Use of Child Soldiers as well as Canada’s Elsie Initiative on Women in Peace Operations.

 In 2021, Canada and Uruguay further deepened their defence relationship through a Memorandum of Understanding (MOU) signed by the Dallaire Institute and Ministry of Defence – National Peace Operations Training Institute of Uruguay.
-One outcome of the MOU has been the establishment of the Latin American Centre of Excellence for Children, Peace and Security.
+One outcome of the MOU has been the establishment of the Latin American Centre of Excellence for Children, Peace and Security in Montevideo.

-Previously, Canada and Uruguay have collaborated closely within the context of our deployments to the UN Stabilization Mission in Haiti (MINUSTAH), which is now completed.
+Canada and Uruguay collaborated closely within the context of their respective deployments to the UN Stabilization Mission in Haiti (MINUSTAH) from 2004 to 2017.

 Partnerships and organizations